ntop/ntopng/doc/src/api/rest/api_v1.rst

 --------------

-Parameters can be provided both using GET with a query string or POST using JSON.
+Parameters can be provided both using GET with a query string or POST using JSON (in this case please make sure the correct Content Type is provided).
 For example, to download data for a host you can use the below `curl` command line using GET:

 .. code:: bash